-- · Evaluate the student's proposed project. - Describe the current status of the proposed work. - Outline any pending work academic or otherwise toward completion of the degree. - · Comment on the student's potential to complete the dissertation. - Describe the committee chair's role in monitoring the project, and verify that the committee chair will review and approve all performance reports prior to submission to NIJ.
+- Evaluate the student's proposed project. - Describe the current status of the proposed work. - Outline any pending milestones academic or otherwise toward completion of the degree. - Describe the committee chair's role in monitoring the project, and verify that the committee chair will review all performance reports prior to submission to NIJ.